 To learn more, call Rehabilitation Services at 320.225.3356.
 A referral may be required for sleep medicine services, please check with your primary care provider and your insurance carrier.

-Welia Health has partnered with PDS, Inc., a diagnostic testing company nationally recognized for their leadership in sleep diagnostics.
+Welia Health has partnered with PDS, Inc., a diagnostic testing company nationally recognized for its leadership in sleep diagnostics.